akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 function max(a, b) { return a > b ? a : b; }
 ```

+#### Javascript that acts with database connection objects

-_Javascript that uses the "db" special global object to send commands to the connection to a MongoDB server_
+Unless you use the --no-db argument there will be the "db" special global object which can be used to send db command messages over the connection to a MongoDB server.

 ```js
 use <database_name>  //set current database namespace